Roskilde Cathedral: Current cathedral

 After the Reformation, the cathedral was opened up to the ordinary congregation, necessitating the purchase of new furniture, especially pews.
 As in other former Catholic cathedrals, the choir, which had been separated from the nave by a large wall, was left intact with the altar placed against the wall.

+In March 1590, James VI of Scotland and his bride Anne of Denmark visited Roskilde Cathedral.
+They gave rewards to the organists, musicians, and bell ringers.

 While the cathedral suffered financial hardship, having been forced to give away all its property (which at the time included one in every four farms on Zealand and 30 large estates), it was endowed with a variety of gifts from Christian IV: The altarpiece (between 1555 and 1623), a royal box ca 1600, the pulpit in 1610, his own burial chapel in 1614, the construction of the iconic twin spires in 1633 and finally a grand Renaissance sandstone entrance portal in 1635.

 On 26 February 1658, the Treaty of Roskilde was signed in the cathedral.
 In the loot the Swedes took from the cathedral, was the golden dress of Margrethe I, which had hung in a closet near her sarcophagus.
 The dress was taken by the Swedish queen consort Hedwig Eleonora and is now located at Uppsala Cathedral.
 In 1690, Christian V ordered the old Catholic choir cleared, so he could create a crypt beneath it for the children he had had with his mistress Sophie Amalie.
 This also allowed for the altar to be moved to its present position.

 In 1774, work on the third royal burial chapel, Frederick V's chapel, began with the removal of the pre-existing Chapel of Our Lady.
 Money soon ran out, and it was not until 1825 that the work was completed.
 In the meantime, in 1806, the cathedral sold its inventory from its Catholic days at a notorious auction.
 Among the items sold was a grand crucifix which went to a local coppersmith.
 While he was sawing the crucifix into firewood, the head of Jesus split open and a small, golden patriarchal cross fell out.
 Upon closer inspection, it was revealed that the cross was hollow and that a splinter from Christ's cross was hidden inside.
 Rumour of the find quickly reached the Royal Art Collection, later the National Museum of Denmark, which immediately purchased it.